Pet waste is a leading source of both nutrient and bacteria pollution to our streams and waterways.

 When it rains, pet waste is washed into storm drains and carried directly to local waterways as water from the storm drain is never treated.
 This pollution transforms the water into a cloudy, green, foul-smelling mess that lacks oxygen.
 End result - aquatic dead zones, beach closures, fishing restrictions and restriction on eating local seafood.

-Not picking up and disposing of pet waste can also expose our families to disease when they play in the yard or swim in a local waterway.
+Not picking up and disposing of pet waste can also expose our families to disease when they swim in a local waterway or play in the yard.

 Did You Know?